BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 - Can be organized into sub-folders by logical categorization (feature, page, etc...)

 ## Templates
 Templates are a way to ensure that the Pages of your app are consistent.
 They handle creating the layout, and make it easy to know where specific areas of content or functionality need to go.
 There are a number of ways to create templates.
-The way I'm going to show is very explicit,  not as common, at least from code I've seen, but I feel is
+The way I'm going to show is very explicit, and I like it because it helps force high-level separation of application logic (into pages and organisms) and application layout (in templates).

 ### Examples of Templates